Cldfire/soundcloud-archive-site/README.md

 * `cargo run` to run the webserver
 * `cargo test -- --test-threads 1` to run tests (tests must be run sequentially due to usage of pg_tmp)
+* `cargo test -- --test-threads 1 --ignored` to run tests that involve scraping data from soundcloud (note that you must set some environment variables first, see above)

 Note: we unfortunately are forced to use Rocket from the repo master branch due to v0.4 of Rocket requiring an older version of `ring` than what a dependency of `orange-zest` requires, and `ring` not supporting cross-version linking.
 The Rocket master branch has an updated `ring` dependency.